'Utterly gripped me from beginning to end' Victoria Hislop

 'Move over Ferrante, there's a new Elena in town' Independent

 'There is much beauty and sadness in this slim novel' The Times

 'A novel of crime and darkness that eschews straightforward domestic noir' Guardian

 In the August of 1978, the summer I met Anna Trabuio, my father took a girl into the woods...

 He had been gone a long time already, but that was it - not even a year after he lost his job and that boy disappeared - that was when everything broke.

-That is until the day the beautiful, damaged Anna returns to Ponte and firmly propels Elia to the edge of adulthood.
+Elia Furenti is sixteen, living an unremarkable life of moderate unhappiness, until the day the beautiful, damaged Anna returns to Ponte and firmly propels Elia to the edge of adulthood.

 But then everything starts to unravel.